-- Explain the system, including role of police, courts and refuges.
+- Explain the system, including the role of the police, courts, and refuges.
 Be aware that fear of authorities may cause a woman/man to be reluctant to involve the police or state services.

 - Reinforce that everyone has a right to feel safe in their home.

-- Referral to a specialist organisation for ongoing support.
+- refer them to a specialist organisation for ongoing support.